Technology and Learning Connections

 Experience the Wonder of Learning

 Technology tools include performance enhancement features that support achievement in all areas of the curriculum; increasing academic engagement and reducing or removing barriers to learning.
-Our focus is helping districts and schools reduce the achievement gap for students with disabilities through the development of a fully inclusive, universal education system that engages all students in the instructional problem-solving process.
+Our focus is helping districts and schools reduce the achievement gap for students with disabilities through the development of an effective, universal education system that engages all students in the instructional problem-solving process.

 Services

-Download the 2023-2024 Technology & Learning Connections Services Report or flyer to learn more about how our services support districts and schools.
+Download the 2024-2025 Technology and Learning Connections Services Report or flyer to learn more about how our services support districts and schools.

 Big Ideas